heiswayi/heiswayi.nrird.com/_posts/2015-10-01-php-using-native-password-hashing-api.md

 $2y$12$gsF2.s.PkKLusBMsgHrQnOmB5mzG0bHGE97.SA5250aQ0ZTt0Klty
 ```

-The role of the cost is to ensure that the passwords remain difficult to brute force even as hardware gets faster.
+The role of the cost is to ensure that the passwords remain difficult to bruteforce even as hardware gets faster.
 You will need to continuously tweak your cost as your own hardware changes.
-However, if you are not careful and just crank it up to 11 (figuratively speaking) your passwords will take too long to generate, tying up web server threads and can easily lead to a DoS attack.
+However, if you are not careful and just crank it up to 11 (figuratively speaking) your passwords will take too long to generate, tying up web server threads and can easily lead to a denial-of-service (DoS) attack.

 Here's the code to benchmark your server in order **to determine how high of a cost you can afford**: